 At the first business meeting following the installation of new Senators, the following officers are elected from the Senate voting membership:

 President Pro Tempore – They shall preside over the Senate and carry out the related duties of the Vice President including the preparation of the agenda, in the case of the Vice President’s absence or at their request.
 They shall assist the Chairperson of the Senate and serve as Chairperson of the Committee-of-the-Whole.
 They shall assume the duties of the Chairperson of the ASUW Senate in the absence of the Chairperson.
+They shall keep the ASUW Senate procedure in accordance with the ASUW Constitution, By-Laws, any other applicable ASUW working documents, and the most recent Robert’s Rules of Order.
+They shall inform the Chairperson of any procedural violations, which the chairperson will remedy.
+They shall record all motions and which ASUW Senators makes and seconds each motion.
+They shall meet with the ASUW Vice President once a semester to review the necessary parliamentary rules and procedures and documents as listed above.
 They shall be a voting member and serve on the Intersession Oversight Committee.

-Parliamentarian – They shall keep the ASUW Senate procedure in accordance with the ASUW Constitution, By-Laws, and the most recent Robert's Rules of Order.
-They shall inform the Chairperson of any procedural violations, which the Chairperson will remedy.
-They shall record all motions and which ASUW Senators makes and seconds each motion.
+Speaker of the Senate They shall be in charge of external communications on behalf of the ASUW Senate, including but not limited to media requests, phone calls, and emails regarding actions taken by the ASUW Senate.
+They shall give the ASUW Senate a weekly report of their actions.
+They shall also work to recruit and orient new ASUW Senators.
+They shall also maintain one office hour a week that will be posted on the ASUW website.
 They shall assume the duties of the President Pro Tempore in the absence of the President Pro Tempore.
-They shall be a voting member and serve on the Intersession Oversight Committee.

-Sergeant-at-Arms – They shall preserve order as the Chairperson may direct and assume the duties of the Parliamentarian in the case of the absence of the Parliamentarian and/or duties of the Marshal in the absence of the Marshal.
-They shall be a voting member and serve on the Intersession Oversight Committee.
+They shall be a voting member and serve on the intersession Oversight Committee.

-Marshal - Immediately following the call to order, they shall read the ASUW Senate's Mission Statement as stated in the ASUW Rules and Procedures.
+Marshal Clerk Immediately following the call to order, they shall read the ASUW Senate's Mission Statement as stated in the ASUW Rules and Procedures.
 They shall perform roll call of the ASUW Senate.
 They shall record late arrivals and early departures of ASUW Senators.
 They shall read all first, second, and third readings of legislation before the ASUW Senate.
 They shall tally and record all roll call votes of the ASUW Senate and record all head count votes and voice votes.
-They shall assume the duties of the Sergeant-at-Arms in the absence of the Sergeant-at-Arms.
-They shall be a voting member and serve on the Intersession Oversight Committee
+They shall also maintain the speaking order list for the Chairperson.
+They shall assume the duties of the Speaker of the Senate in the absence of the Speaker of the Senate.
+In the absence of the Clerk the ASUW Vice President shall appoint any member of the ASUW Senate to fulfil the duties of the Clerk for that meeting.
+They shall be a voting member and serve on the Intersession Oversight Committee.

+Chief of Legislative Affairs They shall be appointed by the ASUW President and Vice President and approved by the ASUW Senate.
+They shall maintain internal communication including circulating the legislation, agenda, and minutes in a timely manner.
+They shall be in charge of the recording of each ASUW Senate meeting.
+They shall manage technical equipment including amendments made on the Senate floor.
+They shall be a non-voting member of the ASUW Senate

 Intersession Oversight Committee Senators-at-Large- Two (2) Senators shall be elected to serve on the Intersession Oversight Committee.
 They shall be voting members and enjoy full powers and privileges of membership.